aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-(9:1) As for the general Nabuzardanes, after taking captive the Hebrew people, he left behind the poor and the deserters in the country and, appointing a governor over them, named Gedaliah, son of Aḥiqam who was of noble family and kind and just, he imposed upon them the payment of a fixed tribute to the king from the cultivation of the soil.[foot]Cf. 2 Kings 25:22; Yirmiyahu 40:1[/foot]
+(9:1) As for the general Nabuzardanes, after taking captive the Hebrew people, he left behind the poor and the deserters in the country and, appointing a governor over them, named Gedalyah, son of Aḥiqam who was of noble family and kind and just, he imposed upon them the payment of a fixed tribute to the king from the cultivation of the soil.[foot]Cf. 2 Kings 25:22; Yirmiyahu 40:1[/foot]
 </div></td></tr>